-Outcome: Downtown Northfield grows as the river-focused anchor of the city and key component of its sense of place.

-Outcome: Downtown is the hub of Northfield's small business community, locus of valuable tax base, a residential neighborhood, a welcoming and accessible public space, and location of city services on the banks of the Cannon River.
+- 1. Downtown Northfield grows as the river-focused anchor of the city and key component of its sense of place. - Downtown is the hub of Northfield's small business community, locus of valuable tax base, a residential neighborhood, a welcoming and accessible public space, and location of city services on the banks of the Cannon River.

-- 1 Identify opportunities and provide support for improved business mix, marketing, events, and physical improvements. - 2 Promote new and rehabilitated housing in and near downtown to increase housing supply, increase tax productivity, and support local business by putting more people near downtown retail, services, and the river. - 3 Implement the Riverfront Enhancement Action Plan to improve access to the river and build on Northfield's quality of place - 4 Redesign Highway 3 through downtown to facilitate access to the Transit Hub, Riverfront, parks, and downtown businesses. - 5 Proactively identify, evaluate, and survey historic and cultural resources with the Heritage Preservation Commission to ensure a consistent approach to preservation.
-Consider local, state, and/or national designation as appropriate, after study. - 6 Prioritize adaptive reuse and reinvestment in existing buildings. - 7 Consider creating a special service district to support a comprehensive and coordinated approach to refuse and recycling collection, snow and ice removal, street trees and municipal landscaping, parks and parklets, and on- and off-street public parking.
+- Identify opportunities and provide support for improved business mix, marketing, events, and physical improvements. - 2.
+Promote new and rehabilitated housing in and near downtown to increase housing supply, increase tax productivity, and support local business by putting more people near downtown retail, services, and the river. - 3.
+Implement the Riverfront Enhancement Action Plan to improve access to the river and build on Northfield's quality of place. - 4.
+Redesign Highway 3 from Fremouw Avenue to Woodley Street to slow traffic and make it easier to access the Transit Hub, Riverfront, parks, and downtown businesses. - 5.
+Proactively identify, evaluate, and survey historic and cultural resources with the Heritage Preservation Commission to ensure a consistent approach to preservation.
+Consider local, state, and/ or national designation as appropriate, after study. - 6.
+Prioritize adaptive reuse and reinvestment in existing buildings. - Consider creating a special service district to support a comprehensive and coordinated approach to refuse and recycling collection, snow and ice removal, street trees and municipal landscaping, parks and parklets, and on- and off-street public parking.

-Strategy 2: Develop Carleton and St. Olaf Relationships
+Strategy 2: Develop Carleton and St. Olaf relationships